 Alignment embraces the idea that you don’t need to manage people’s performance, you need to get out of their way.
 If you can clearly articulate what needs to get done, your employees will get after it and make it happen.

-Best for organizations that see toxic cultures as the cause of many of their performance issues.
-Sometimes public sector organizations can find themselves in this category.
+This works best for organizations that see toxic cultures as the cause of their performance issues.
+Public sector organizations can find themselves in this category.

-Once you have a vision for your modern performance management strategy it is time to turn it into a process.
+Once you have a vision for your modern performance management strategy, it's time to turn it into a process.

-It doesn’t matter what you call it, what we find is that even the most forward thinking processes still include some structured meeting or form that takes the long view and happens at regular intervals.
-This could be a quarterly check-in, semi-annual performance discussions or even annual reviews (yes there is still room for annual reviews in modern performance management).
+Reviews, check-ins, assessments—it doesn’t matter what you call it.
+We've found that even the most forward-thinking processes still include some structured meeting or form that takes the long-term view and happens regularly.
+This could be a quarterly check-in, semi-annual performance discussions, or even annual reviews (yes, there is still room for annual reviews in modern performance management).

 Why do many companies still do this?

-Development Goals - Here goals often take the form of professional development and tend to be a little looser.
+- Development Goals: Here, goals often take the form of professional development and tend to be a bit looser.
 They are more about agreeing on a direction than reaching a specific degree.